Hawaii judge freezes Trump’s revamped travel ban

 The first version of Trump’s order triggered protests at home and abroad as well as chaos at US airports as people were detained upon arrival and either held for hours or sent back to where they came from.

-The Trump administration narrowed the restrictions in its revised order to try to ensure it would be unassailable this time around.
+The Trump administration narrowed the restrictions in its revised order to try to ensure it would be unassailable.

 “This order doesn’t draw any religious distinction at all,” said Jeffrey Wall, a government attorney.